 River’s Edge (1986)

-Long before Jared Leto perfected nonchalant grunge in My So-Called Life and James Franco spent his days leather-clad and skipping class in Freaks and Geeks, there was Keanu Reeves and a 1986 movie titled River's Edge.
+Long before Jared Leto perfected nonchalant grunge in My So-Called Life, there was Keanu Reeves and a 1986 movie titled River's Edge.
 The narrative is pretty dark, revolving around a murder and a bunch of teenage stoners, and that is reflected in the garms donned by the film's key characters.

 Championing grunge before the word was even a thing, Reeves and his co-stars, including Crispin Glover (aka Back to the Future's George McFly), delivered looks that are still strong today.
 Celine under Hedi Slimane, for example, has just dropped a sleeveless denim jacket as part of its Christian Marclay collection, which you can layer over beaten-up leather and a Grateful Dead-style tie-dye tee to replicate Reeves' River's Edge look.